-To be considered for master's program, applicants must hold a Bachelor’s degree from an accredited college or university with minimum of 3.0 GPA.
+- Bachelor’s degree from an accredited college or university with minimum of 3.0 GPA

-Please note: because the MFA program does holistic admissions, we look at your writing sample first and foremost, in addition to your personal statement, recommendation letters, cv/resume, and everything else that’s sent to us.
+Because the MFA program does holistic admissions, we look at your writing sample first and foremost, in addition to your personal statement, recommendation letters, CV or resume, and everything else that’s sent to us.
 If your cumulative GPA is below a 3.0 in your most recent degree program, please contact the MFA program director for additional information.

 Letters of Recommendation

 Three letters of recommendation are required for Creative Writing (M.F.A.).
 You can include references/recommedations email addresses in your online application, or have them send paper copies directly to department.
 MFA applicants should include recommendations from professors, published writers, or others who can credibly assess their potential as creative writers.
 Applicants have also used letters of recommendation from employers, supervisors, and colleagues.
 Please note that our system accepts recommendation letters via Interfolio.
 See the detailed instructions provided by Interfolio for this purpose.